 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-Last week the first two episodes of Andrew Davies‘ Sanditon arrived on American screens care of PBS.
+Jane Austen’s Sanditon arrived on American screens care of PBS.
 As I shared, the series is based on the unfinished final manuscript of Jane Austen and centers around a young Charlotte (played by Rose Williams) who has been raised innocently at her parents’ country estate (similar to Northanger Abbey‘s Catherine).
 A chance meeting with gregarious Tom Parker (Love Actually‘s Kris Marshall) and his kindhearted wife, Mary (Kate Ashfield), who speak so warmly about Sanditon, a new seaside resort on the cusp of change, that Charlotte is inspired to return to the resort with them for the season.

-Unfortunately all the beautiful people she meets are not as above board as they try to impress upon Charlotte which leads to the majority of the drama for Season One.
+Unfortunately, all the beautiful people she meets are not as above board as they try to impress upon Charlotte which leads to the majority of the drama for Season One.

 A Character Worth Cheering On

-The majority of characters in Andrew Davies’ adaptation of Jane Austen’s Sanditon are not likeable.
-The most likeable character would be Kate Ashfield‘s Mary Parker who reminds this reviewer of other Austen favorites such as Aunt Gardiner (Pride and Prejudice), Mrs. Weston (Emma), Eleanor Tilney (Northanger Abbey), and Sophia Croft (Persuasion) who often end up providing wisdom to our young heroine when she is teetering on the edge.
+The majority of characters in Andrew Davies’ adaptation of Jane Austen’s Sanditon are not likable.
+The most likable character would be Kate Ashfield‘s Mary Parker who reminds this reviewer of other Austen favorites such as Aunt Gardiner (Pride and Prejudice), Mrs. Weston (Emma), Eleanor Tilney (Northanger Abbey), and Sophia Croft (Persuasion) who often end up providing wisdom to our young heroine when she is teetering on the edge.

 Mary Parker we discover in Episode 3 is frustrated in her marriage to Tom Parker (Kris Marshall) mostly because he appears to be putting his lofty goals for Sanditon above his marriage and family.
 Staying true to the regency constraints of Jane Austen’s writings, Mary is confined to the home where she seems to be a loving mother and finds solace and comfort in her young and sweet house guest, Charlotte.
 But what is so very lovable and relatable is Mary’s inner strength and persistence.
 I have no doubt we’ll get to see more of her standing up for her marriage and family in further episodes.